 Collateral: have fun with your robots and techshit while i bang hookers / escorts / prostitutes and order whatever i want from the menu without saying a single word.
 Aint nobody got time for robots!

 Which seems to undo every positive thought we’ve ever had about the direction society is headed when it comes to interpersonal relationships.

 This notion of “be nice to your boyfriend or he’ll replace you with a sex robot” as they won’t be “programmed to whine about the wage gap,” as professional whiner Milo Yiannopoulos tweeted around the same time –

-describes the terrifyingly realistic world where men/boys upset with their inability to get a girlfriend are running things; specifically in a world where having a sexbot, as was said above, will be as commonplace as “…owning a tv.”
+– describes a terrifyingly realistic world where men/boys upset with their inability to get a girlfriend are running the show; specifically in a world where having a sexbot, as was said above, will be as commonplace as “…owning a tv.”

-The TV comment is incredibly hyperbolic, given the function of a television versus the function of a sexbot.
+The TV comment is incredibly hyperbolic, obviously, given the function of a television versus the function of a sexbot.
 But we’ll bite (byte).
 And we have to swoop back around in order to justify a statement like that.
 We would have to recognize that a television serves a mostly innocent purpose, a companion, perhaps it could be considered to some, but only used for sex (porn, etc. specifically) alone in the cloak of night comparatively sparingly (unless we count the corruption of advertisements and its use for propaganda… but that’s another discussion entirely).